Text by Anne Murray

-Time is slowed and combined with a poignant focus on the overlapping of memory bridges.
+Time is slowed and combined with a poignant focus on overlapping memory bridges.
 One has created a panorama with individual images to form a whole after scanning an event and composing each part to make a scene.
-The rendition is as important as the concept, enlivening understanding in a pedagogical method, a repetition, which highlights the constructed aspect of time as it is perceived, both in a shared reality and from individual focus as well as independent visions.
+The rendition is as important as the concept, enlivening understanding in a pedagogical method.
+This repetition highlights the constructed aspect of time as it is perceived, both in a shared reality and from individual focus as well as independent visions.

 Hámos and Pratschke explain this background; the story of Bierce tells the cognitive process of a slave owner while he was hanged in the North American Civil War; in short, ‘The Dead Man’s Dream.’
 Furthermore, we have been experimenting with narrations since 2000 as in “Transposed Bodies” (at the moment exhibited at the Múzeum Ludwig Budapest) that show not only the drama but also the biochemical processes in the protagonists of a tragedy.

 Seil depicts a series of still images, a photo film, showing the circumstances of the hanging of Peyton Farquhar on the Alabama Railway Bridge accompanied by a continuous narrative, interrupted by photographic sequences illustrating the experiments of the chronophotographer Étienne-Jules Marey.

 I asked the artists about this work concerning their other works, At the turn of the millennium to the 21st century, we asked ourselves how much movement does a cinematic image need.
 In doing so, we question human perception in general and the perception of movement in particular.
 ‘Oh well, time,’ as Henry Bergson would say: ‘What an imperfect term (for) between space and duration.’